lmiller1990/graphql-rest-vue/PART_3.md

 }
 ```

-I have found `type-graphql` works well with a dependency injection, class/decorator combination.
-You could do it in many other ways, but this seems to be the idiomatic way to accomplish things.
-We are keeping things simple, and just returning the projects for now.
-Notice `InjectRepository` - this is made possible by the `typedi` decorator and `typeorm-typedi-extensions`.
-If you want to dig into exactly how this all works, go for it - learning how your tools work is important, but outside the scope of this particular article.

 This is enough to get us up and running.
 Start your GraphQL server - I like to use `ts-node` in development.
 I run it in watch mode with `yarn ts-node-dev src/graphql/index.ts`.
-I can run a query by visiting `http://localhost:4000`:
+I can run a query by visiting `http://localhost:4000/graphql`:

 SS1

 Fun stuff!
 But we just tested by hand - let's automate this a bit.

+## Writing a Resolver Test

 The previous article covers most of this snippet, so let's see the test first.
 You might try and do something like this we with REST endpoint:

 ```ts
 test('project resolver', async () => {